MShelleySSG/Blogr-Landing-Page/style-guide.md

 - Weights: 400, 500, 700

 Text:

-Introducing an extensible editor
-Blogr features an exceedingly intuitive interface which lets you focus on one thing: creating content.
-The editor supports management of multiple blogs and allows easy manipulation of embeds such as images, videos, and Markdown.
-Extensibility with plugins and themes provide easy ways to add functionality or change the looks of a blog.

-Robust content management
-Flexible content management enables users to easily move through posts.
-Increase the usability of your blog by adding customized categories, sections, format, or flow.
-With this functionality, you’re in full control.

 With reliability and speed in mind, worldwide data centers provide the backbone for ultra-fast connectivity.
 This ensures your site will load instantly, no matter where your readers are, keeping your site competitive.